 The prestigious Wallace-Carver Fellowship offers exceptional college and graduate students the opportunity to collaborate with world-renowned scientists and policymakers through paid fellowships at leading USDA research centers and offices across the United States.
-Fellows will analyze agriculture and economic policy; assist in the management of food, nutrition and rural development programs; and take part in ground-breaking field and laboratory-based research.
+Fellows take part in ground-breaking field and laboratory-based research, analyze agriculture and economic policy; and assist in the management of food, nutrition and rural development programs.

-ELIGIBILITY: You must have previously participated in a World Food Prize Youth Program, be a U.S. Citizen or U.S. permanent resident, and a registered full time college student (undergraduate or graduate) in the fall 2018 semester.
-Students remain eligible to apply for the fellowship as long as they meet eligibility requirements.
+ELIGIBILITY: You must have previously participated in a World Food Prize Youth Program, be a U.S. Citizen or U.S. permanent resident, and a registered full time college student (undergraduate or graduate) in the fall 2019 semester.

 - Complete the online application form:

 - Submit an updated resume and unofficial school transcript* online:

 *Applicants who are currently in their freshman year of college should submit their high school transcript

 Applicants must submit all application materials by 11:59 PST on December 15, 2018 to be considered for a 2019 summer fellowship.

 The USDA Wallace-Carver program offers full time, paid, eight to twelve week summer fellowships at USDA research centers and agencies across the United States.
 The fellowship includes a unique opportunity to participate in a high-level week-long Leadership Symposium hosted by the U.S. Department of Agriculture headquarters in Washington DC.
 Symposium travel, accommodations, and meals are provided by USDA.

 Fellows are responsible for organizing and funding their own transportation to/from the placement location, as well as local lodging, meals and daily transportation throughout the fellowship.